-Join Aaron F. Ross for an in-depth discussion in this video Adding a Gravity field, part of Creating Simulations in Maya Dynamics.
+Join Aaron F. Ross for an in-depth discussion in this video Adding a Gravity field, part of Maya Dynamics: Creating Simulations (2012).

 A Dynamic Simulation won't do anything if there are no forces acting in the world.…I have correctly set up my scenes, so that the collision objects have all been…made passive and my low level of detail dynamic objects have all been made…active but again, nothing will happen if there are no forces in the world.…And I can apply forces in different ways.
 One is to use a Field.…In Maya Language a Field is an object that affects dynamic objects.…